awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

   1. Create a private Amazon S3 endpoint and CloudWatch Logs endpoint and associate them with the private subnet of your Amazon VPC\.
 For information, see [VPC Endpoint Services \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html)\.

   1. Confirm **Enable Private DNS Name** in your Amazon VPC is selected\.
 For more information, see [Creating an Interface Endpoint ](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint)\.

+## Error: "QUEUED: INSUFFICIENT\_SUBNET" when a build in a build queue fails<a name="queued-insufficient-subnet-error"></a>

+**Issue:** A build in a build queue fails with an error similar to `QUEUED: INSUFFICIENT_SUBNET`\.

+**Possible causes:** The IPv4 CIDR block specified for your VPC uses a reserved IP address\.
+The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use and cannot be assigned to an instance\.
+For example, in a subnet with CIDR block `10.0.0.0/24`, the following five IP addresses are reserved:
++  `10.0.0.0:` Network address\.
++  `10.0.0.1`: Reserved by AWS for the VPC router\.
++  `10.0.0.2`: Reserved by AWS\.
+The IP address of the DNS server is always the base of the VPC network range plus two; however, we also reserve the base of each subnet range plus two\.
+For VPCs with multiple CIDR blocks, the IP address of the DNS server is located in the primary CIDR\.
+For more information, see [Amazon DNS Server](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#AmazonDNS)\.
++  `10.0.0.3`: Reserved by AWS for future use\.
++  `10.0.0.255`: Network broadcast address\.
+We do not support broadcast in a VPC, therefore we reserve this address\.

+**Recommended solutions:** Check if your VPC uses a reserved IP address\.
+Replace any reserved IP address with an IP address that is not reserved\.
+For more information, see [VPC and Subnet Sizing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing)\.